AdaCore/spark2014/docs/lrm/source/packages.rst

 optimized by the compiler into internal register reads and writes.
 A variable is specified as Volatile using the Ada aspect or pragma Volatile or Atomic.

-|SPARK| refines the Volatile specification by by introducing four new Boolean
+|SPARK| refines the Volatile specification by introducing four new Boolean
 aspects which may be applied only to objects declared as Volatile.
 The aspects may be specified in the aspect specification of a Volatile object declaration (this excludes volatile objects that are formal parameters).